-Recognizing undergraduate students who demonstrate sophistication and originality in research projects.
-Up to four prizes will be awarded in two categories: Seniors will be eligible for a $1000 prize; freshmen, sophomores and juniors will be eligible for a $750 prize.
+The Calvert Award recognizes undergraduate students who demonstrate sophistication and originality in research projects.
+Up to five prizes will be awarded in three categories: Emerging Scholars with a $750 prize, Advanced Undergraduate and Creative Works with a $1000 prize.

 - Please print or open the full step-by-step instructions in a separate tab or window.